cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-4-extending-solution-model.md

   as he is updating the model, and thus wants the model he downloaded to be in the Last sheets.

 After clicking `Save` and `Save Workflow`, Olav runs the workflow by clicking `Start Workflow`.
-The workflow will execute and Olav can download the exported model by clicking `exported_rules_dms?architect.xlsx`.
+The workflow will execute and Olav can download the exported model by clicking `exported_rules_dms_architect.xlsx`.
 Note that `rules` is the **NEAT** representation of a data model.

 The downloaded spreadsheet contains three sets of sheets, user, last and reference.
-The user sheet does not have any prefix and are the followingØ
+The user sheet does not have any prefix and are the following:

-* **Metadata**: This contains the metadata for extended solution model, and will only have headings (see definition of headings [here](../../terminology/rules.md#metadata-sheet))
+* **Metadata**: This contains the metadata for extended solution model, this is prefilled based on the the configuration Olav selected in the `Import DMS` step.
+  (see definition of headings [here](../../terminology/rules.md#metadata-sheet))
 * **Properties**: This contains the properties for the changes, and will only have headings (see definition of headings [here](../../terminology/rules.md#properties-sheet))